microsoft/Microsoft-Fabric-workload-development-sample/docs/WDKv2-How-To.md

 ## Standard Item creation experience

-The configuration for the standard item creation experience can be found in the [Product.json](../Frontend/Package/Product.json) file, specifically within the `create` section under `createItemDialogConfig`. it allows to define event handlers for failur and success.
+The configuration for the standard item creation experience can be found in the [Product.json](../Frontend/Package/Product.json) file, specifically within the `create` section under `createItemDialogConfig`. it allows to define event handlers for failure and success.
 Here is a snippet for reference:

 ```json
 {